SouadOO/Visualisation_IMS/Readme.txt

 In this project we could create a visual representation of a large database, starting by analyzing the project and answering tree main questions:

-- What to show data abstraction.
+- What? to show data abstraction.
-- Why to show task abstraction
+- Why? to show task abstraction
-- Hows how the idiom visual encoding and interaction.
+- Hows? how the idiom visual encoding and interaction.

 Then we preprocess the data by transforming it to a specific format (json, graph), and finally implementing the visual encoding idiom and interaction idiom.